 My broad research interests are species range limits, and how these will respond to climatic and other anthropogenic impacts.
 My dissertation research focuses on the range limit determinants of the alpine cushion plant Silene acaulis across portions of its North American and European range.
 I am specifically examining the effects of disturbance at range edge and center populations, and if such effects are consistent across climatic, elevational, and latitudinal gradients.

-My research interests span population, spatial and disease ecology which I approach with a combination of field work, demographic, spatial and epidemiological modelling.
-In particular, I am interested in characterizing spatio-temporal host-parasite interactions in Rocky Mountain pine forests; and in understanding and characterizing the long term ecological processes that have shaped the expansion and structure of isolated pine forests in northern Wyoming.
-Side interests include: probability theory, other maths, travelling dirt roads on bicycles...
+I am interested in characterizing spatio-temporal host-parasite interactions in Rocky Mountain pine forests; and in understanding and characterizing the long term ecological processes that have shaped the expansion and structure of isolated pine forests in northern Wyoming.

-I joined CU Boulder in 2015 as a PhD student in both the Interdisciplinary Quantitative Biology program and the department of Ecology and Evolutionary Biology.
+I joined CU Boulder as a PhD student in both the Interdisciplinary Quantitative Biology program and the department of Ecology and Evolutionary Biology.
 I am co-advised by Dan Doak and Nolan Kane.
-Broadly, my interests include understanding how plants adapt to changing environments and understanding the importance of genetic diversity in population persistence.
-I use a combination of field experiments, population genomic data and modelling in my research.
+Broadly, my interests include understanding how plant populations respond to environmental change and understanding the importance of genetic diversity in population persistence.
+I use a combination of field experiments, population genomics, and stochastic population modelling in my research.

 I am interested in investigating the impacts of humans on wildlife at the community and population levels.
 By uniting ecological and human dimensions research, I hope to conduct solution driven research that promotes biodiversity conservation in the modern age.
 I primarily work with terrestrial mammals, but previous research projects have allowed me to work with a wide range of taxa, including coyotes, pangolins, neotropical primates, aquatic flies, and steppe grasses.